jonrh/react-native-hugecharts/README.md

 # React-Native Highcharts

-This is a react-native component for IOS and Android that uses [Highcharts](http://www.highcharts.com) where you send the configuration as a prop and the chart is rendered within a WebView
+This is a react-native component for iOS and Android that uses [Highcharts](http://www.highcharts.com) where you send the configuration as a prop and the chart is rendered within a WebView

+## Fork Info
+Just playing around in the open with my own ideas for the react-native-highcharts library.
+There are a few things I would like to do differently but don't want to bother the library authors : )

 ## Getting Started
 ```bat